Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    -- -DSTATIC_LINKING=False -- -j8

-Here ``--plat-name`` is a flag to setuptools, to specify the platform name to use in the package metadata, ``-DSTATIC_LINKING`` is a flag to CMake being used to disable static linking, and ``-j8`` is a flag to Automake being used to use 8 processes for compilation.
+Here ``--plat-name`` is a flag to setuptools, to specify the platform name to use in the package metadata, ``-DSTATIC_LINKING`` is a flag for using CMake to disable static linking, and ``-j8`` is a flag for using Automake to use 8 processes for compilation.

 A list of common options depending on platform are: